 - A spinal tap

-- Biopsy of skin sores
+- Biopsy of skin sores or lesions in the brain

-Computed tomography (CT) or magnetic resonance imaging (MRI) of the brain and a spinal tap (lumbar puncture) are usually done to diagnose granulomatous amebic encephalitis.
+Computed tomography (CT) and magnetic resonance imaging (MRI) of the brain and a spinal tap (lumbar puncture) are usually done to diagnose granulomatous amebic encephalitis.
 These tests help exclude other possible causes but usually cannot confirm the diagnosis.

 Skin sores typically contain amebas and, if present, are biopsied.
+Brain biopsy can also be diagnostic.

 Granulomatous amebic encephalitis is often diagnosed only after death.